57blocks/website-article/articles/What It Takes to Build a Payments Integration: Key Components and Considerations/README.md

 Read/write splitting has become increasingly crucial as systems scale.
 By directing read queries to replicas while maintaining write operations on primary instances, systems can significantly improve throughput.
 This approach requires careful consideration of replication lag and consistency requirements, particularly in payment contexts where data accuracy is paramount.

-The role of database sharding has evolved from a scaling solution to a comprehensive data management strategy.
-Modern sharding approaches consider not just data volume but also geographical distribution, regulatory requirements, and disaster recovery needs.

 ### 5.2 Application Performance

 Application-level optimization requires a holistic approach that considers both infrastructure efficiency and code-level performance.
 Modern payment applications must process thousands of transactions per second while maintaining consistent response times and resource utilization.